-Any obsolete products replaced as part of the rehabilitation must be replaced with ENERGY STAR, Water Sense, or other Federal Energy Management Program (FEMP) designated products or appliances, as per 83 FR 5844.
-Homes that cannot be rehabilitated under existing Program caps, due to legal, engineering or environmental constraints (permitting, extraordinary site conditions, etc.) will be considered not suitable for rehabilitation.
-Eligible applicants with homes deemed not suitable for rehabilitation will be offered relocation or reconstruction assistance.
+Any obsolete products replaced as part of the repairs must be replaced with ENERGY STAR®, Water Sense, or other Federal Energy Management Program (FEMP) designated products or appliances, as per 83 FR 5844.
+Homes that cannot be repaired under existing Program caps, due to legal, engineering or environmental constraints (permitting, extraordinary site conditions, etc.) will be considered not suitable for repair.
+Eligible applicants with homes deemed not suitable for repair will be offered relocation or reconstruction assistance.